cs3110/textbook/basics/partial_application.md

 - : int = 7
 ```

-What you just did is called *partial application*:
-we partially applied the function `add` to one argument, even though
+What you just did is called *partial application*: we partially applied the
-you normally would think of it as a multi-argument function.
-Why does
+function `add` to one argument, even though you would normally think of it as a
-this work?
-It's because the following three functions are
+multi-argument function.
+This works because the following three functions are
 *syntactically different* but *semantically equivalent*.
-That is,
+That is, they are
-they are different ways of expressing the same computation:
+different ways of expressing the same computation:

 ```
 let add x y = x+y